Kurt Vonnegut Museum and Library

 The Kurt Vonnegut Museum and Library is dedicated to championing the literary, artistic, and cultural contributions of the late writer, artist, and Indianapolis native Kurt Vonnegut.
 It opened in January 2011 and was located in The Emelie, a structure on the National Register of Historic Places at 340 North Senate Avenue in Indianapolis, Indiana, until January 2019.
 Funding for a new building at 543 Indiana Avenue was secured, and the library reopened to the public on November 9, 2019.

 The library serves as a cultural and educational resource facility, museum, art gallery, and reading room.
 It supports language and visual arts education through programs and outreach activities with other local arts organizations to foster a strong arts network for both the local and national communities.

 One of the goals of the Kurt Vonnegut Museum and Library is to help bring tourism to Indianapolis.
 Tourism officials from the city look at the library as an important attraction and reason for people to visit.
 The library is one of several efforts supported by the city and institutions such as the Lilly Endowment and Ball State University to expand the city's cultural activities, alongside the Indianapolis Museum of Art and The Children's Museum of Indianapolis.

 Ball State University along with partner contributors granted the library $76,710 to digitize rare archival material and make the content more accessible to the general public via a digital display.

-On September 26, 2021, AP News reported that the Kurt Vonnegut Museum and Library in Indianapolis has been designated a Literary Landmark by the Literary Landmarks Association.
+The museum was designated a Literary Landmark in 2021 by the Literary Landmarks Association.

 Interior

 Highlighted attractions of the library include a museum, art gallery, and reading room.
-The museum features rare remnants from Vonnegut's life, including the author's Purple Heart medal awarded to him for his service in Dresden, Germany during World War II; the author's Smith-Corona Coronamatic 2200 typewriter; an unopened box of the author's Pall Mall cigarettes discovered by his children behind a bookcase following his death; an unopened letter sent overseas (in the course of World War II) to the author from his father; a series of rejection letters sent to the author by magazines which are periodically rotated; and a complete replica of his writing studio.
+The museum features rare remnants from Vonnegut's life, including the author's Purple Heart medal awarded to him for his service in Dresden, Germany, during World War II; the author's Smith-Corona Coronamatic 2200 typewriter; an unopened box of the author's Pall Mall cigarettes discovered by his children behind a bookcase following his death; an unopened letter sent overseas (in the course of World War II) to the author from his father; a series of rejection letters sent to the author by magazines which are periodically rotated; and a complete replica of his writing studio.
 The library's art gallery displays art by local and national artists.
 A small reading room with a selection of books by Vonnegut sits in the corner of the library.
 On the wall of the reading room is a quote by the author: "We are what we pretend to be so we must be careful what we pretend to be."
 The new building also features a permanent Slaughterhouse-Five exhibition, and a new Freedom to Read exhibit that celebrates First Amendment rights will open soon.